Web UI

 Section titled “Devices tab”

-- Device fleet is the primary table for enabled state, player name, MAC, adapter, port, delay, live badge, and removal.
+- Enabled, player name, MAC, adapter, port, delay, live badge, and remove all live here.

-- Device rows support advanced per-speaker settings like preferred audio format,
+- Advanced per-speaker fields include preferred audio format,

 If listen_port is left blank, the runtime uses BASE_LISTEN_PORT + device index.
-Positive keepalive_interval values enable silence keepalive, anything below 30 seconds is raised to 30, and there is no separate current-web-UI toggle for the old keepalive_silence flag.
-Clicking a device gear from the dashboard scrolls here, highlights the right row, and focuses the relevant field.
+Positive keepalive_interval values enable silence keepalive, values below 30 seconds are raised to 30, and the old keepalive_silence compatibility flag is no longer exposed as a separate web-UI toggle.

 Bluetooth tab